 5. Applicability of Certified Supplier Tariff

-5.1 The Certified Supplier and its designated TSA agree to comply with all terms and conditions of the Certified Supplier Tariff.
+5.1 The Certified Supplier and its designated TSA agree to comply with all terms and conditions of CG&E's tariff P.U.C.O.
+Electric No. 20 in the form in which it is approved, subject to the Certified Supplier Service Agreement between CG&E and the Certified Supplier.

 6. Termination of TSA Relationship